SBA 7(a) Loan Borrower Qualifications

 Your business must have fewer than 500 employees, and less than $7.5 million revenue on average each year for the past three years

-You must show you’re investing your own time and money into the business, having “invested equity.”
+You must show invested equity: evidence that you’re investing your own time and money into the business

 Your small business must be in an SBA-eligible industry (speculative, illegal and non-profit businesses don’t get to play).
 Learn more about Eligible and Ineligible Industries for SBA 7(a) Loans

-You’ll need to prove you’ve got a sound business purpose for the loan you’re requesting, and that your intended funds usage is approved by the SBA.
+You’ll need to show a sound business purpose for the loan you’re requesting, and that your intended funds usage is approved by the SBA

-You’ll need to prove you’re not delinquent on any existing debts to the U.S. government (taxes, student loans).
+You’ll need to prove you’re not delinquent on any existing debts to the U.S. government (like taxes or student loan payments)

-In addition to the eligibility requirements, there are a few additional qualities which can increase your likelihood of SBA 7(a) loan approval.
+In addition to the eligibility requirements, there are a few qualities which can increase your likelihood of getting approved for an SBA 7(a) loan.

-Having been in business for at least two years.
+A business that has been in operation for at least two years

 The ability to make a down payment of 10% if your intended use of funds is to purchase a business, commercial real estate, or business-related equipment.